2022 Hong Kong Chief Executive election: Campaign

-The only election rally of Lee was on 6 May, and only joined by invitees and press.
+Lee's only election rally was on 6 May, with only invited guests and the press in attendance.
 Some observers said his presentation lacked human touch.
 The slogan of the rally was also noticed by the public for the grammatical error, which includes the rarely used Chinese wording "我和我們" (lit.
-"I and We"）and erroneous English translation "We and Us".
+"I and We") and erroneous English translation "We and Us".
 Lee's campaign office later claimed the slogan hoped to show unity, and criticised those "only insisting on their ideas" are "disrespectful".

 Result

-This is the first sole-candidate election since the Chief Executive Election Ordinance was amended in 2006 which requires a vote of support.
+The 2022 election was the first sole-candidate election since the Chief Executive Election Ordinance was amended in 2006 to require a vote of confidence.

 The election was held at the 1/F of Hong Kong Convention and Exhibition Centre (HKCEC) from 9 to 11:30 a.m. on 8 May 2022, and at Penny's Bay Quarantine Centre from 9 to 10:30 a.m, where 6 electors cast their votes.
 Vote counting on 3/F of HKCEC finished within 23 minutes, and the election result was announced at 12:28 p.m.
 John Lee, the sole candidate, was declared the winner after receiving 1,416 support votes, or a record of 99.4%.
-Eight votes were not supporting Lee, whilst four were blank votes and 33 did not cast their ballots.
+Eight votes were against Lee, whilst four were blank votes and 33 did not cast their ballots.

 Reactions

+Local

-Elites in the city and the Chinese Government congratulated the highly-anticipated victory for Lee, including the China Liaison Office in Hong Kong, Chief Executive Carrie Lam, Hong Kong General Chamber of Commerce, and various pro-Beijing parties.
+Elites in the city and the Chinese Government congratulated the highly anticipated victory for Lee, including the China Liaison Office in Hong Kong, Chief Executive Carrie Lam, Hong Kong General Chamber of Commerce, and various pro-Beijing parties.

-The selection did not gather many attention because of its non-popular vote nature, and the rather lack of human touch by John Lee.
+The selection did not garner much attention because of its non-popular vote nature, and the rather lack of human touch by John Lee.
 However, the victory speech of Lee was much noticed by the public, as he mistakenly wished the mothers in Hong Kong a "Happy Christmas" on Mother's Day, and suspectedly said in Cantonese "love Hong Kong this country", which pro-Beijing politician later clarified as "love Hong Kong this home" and slammed the anti-government sentiments for spreading "misinformation".

 League of Social Democrats (LSD), one of the only remaining pro-democracy groups, held a three-person protest before polls opened, chanting "power to the people, universal suffrage now".
-Vanessa Chan, chairwoman of LSD, criticised John Lee for shrinking civil liberties in his "new chapter".
-Stand with Hong Kong, an activist organization based in overseas, called the leadership race a "sham election", and urged "democratic countries across the world" to not recognise the race.
+Vanessa Chan, chairwoman of the LSD, criticised John Lee for shrinking civil liberties in his "new chapter".
+Stand with Hong Kong, an activist organisation based overseas, called the leadership race a "sham election", and urged "democratic countries across the world" not to recognise the race.